surabhikhachar/EECS_731_Project_6/README.md

-This notebook uses an anomaly detection model to predict anomalies in a dataset of Facebook tweets.
+This notebook uses an anomaly detection model to predict anomalies in a dataset of volume of Facebook tweets.

 Anomaly_Detection
 ==============================